Employment and relocation to Malta

-When setting up a business in Malta which will require personnel to be employed in Malta, it is important to ensure that proper contractual agreements are in place between employer and employees allowing for the safeguarding of rights and obligations for both parties.
+When setting up a business in Malta, you might require personnel to be employed in Malta.
+It is important to ensure that proper contractual agreements are in place between employer and employees safeguarding of rights of both parties.
 E&S Group has an expert team who can assist our clients on regularizing employment contracts, assisting in dispute resolution, and all the other relevant matters.

 We are also equipped with all the necessary expertise and tools to assist our clients throughout their whole relocation process to Malta.

 The Employment and Industrial Relations Act, Chapter 452 of the laws of Malta together with its subsidiary legislation is the applicable law for employment matters.
 The law stipulates certain conditions whilst others are agreed to by the parties to the agreement (which must necessarily be more favourable than the minimum conditions provided by the law).

 Working and Overtime Hours

 As a rule, in all sectors of employment, the average working time for each seven-day period, including overtime, shall not exceed 48hrs.
 It is the employer’s duty to ensure that this maximum amount of hours is not exceeded and that the interests of the health and safety of the workers are protected.

 However, the law provides for an exception to the rule whereby the maximum amount of hours shall not apply if a worker agrees to this with his employer (in writing), provided that no worker shall be subjected to any detriment by his employer because he is not willing to give his agreement to perform such work.

 Every worker shall be entitled to a minimum daily rest period of eleven consecutive hours per 24hr period.